Improvisation and Rolling Fate Dice

 Eddy: “Not these little gnats again!
 I take out my axe ready to fight, ‘It’s time to swat some flies’, I yell to my friends.”

 GM: “It’s a good thing all these fairies rushed in and you awoke your friends.
 You catch two owlbears charging in at the edge of your darkvision and your friends have enough time to grab their weapons, but they are still lying down, prone.
 ROLL INITIATIVE everyone.”

 You can use fate dice, a d20, a d100 – whatever you like.
 In this example, I was looking to add a positive, negative or neutral to the player’s perception checks while a group made camp and set-up watches.
 I often roll fate dice when my players are investigating a room for hidden objects that I didn’t plan anything for, walking through a town trying to avoid the city guard and anything else where I’m not exactly sure how I want the story to go and I’m looking for some direction.

-Next week we’ll look at improvisation and random tables.
+Some time in a future article I’m hoping to look at improvisation and random tables.
 I’ll likely look at what trouble players can get into while carousing during downtime, traveling through wilderness and quickly coming up with trinkets and treasure.